The ABS Census of Population and Housing provides a comprehensive picture of Australia's people, how they live and where they reside.

 June data release -- 27 June 2017

-The main data release starts on 27 June 2017 and provides Community level Census data for a wide range of topics, including information on small population groups and for small geographic areas such as Suburbs and Local Government Areas.
+The main data release started on 27 June 2017 and provided Community level Census data for a wide range of topics, including information on small population groups and for small geographic areas such as Suburbs and Local Government Areas.

 As in the 2011 Census, the data is presented in a variety of ways to cater for the different needs of users, from those who just want quick access to basic statistics about their suburb to those who wish to perform detailed data interrogations.